awilliamson10/2004Scape-dev/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to 2004Scape
+# 2004Scape Developer Documentation

-**2004Scape** is an open-source RuneScape 2 emulation project that aims to recreate the game as it was in May 18, 2004.
+**2004Scape Dev** is an attempt to create an unofficial developer documentation source for the LostCity RuneScape 2 emulation project.
 This documentation will help you get started with contributing to the project.

-## About the Project

-2004Scape is a community-driven project dedicated to preserving and recreating a specific version of RuneScape's history.
-Our goal is to emulate the game with historical accuracy while providing a platform for learning and collaboration.

-The project consists of several components:
-- Server emulation (written in TypeScript)
-- Game client compatibility
-- Content recreation
-- Tool development

 ## Getting Started